GardenSnake/GardenSnake.github.io/README.md

   * Once you do update your repo in your computer, be sure to push the changes to your origin version of the branch

-## Adding content and creating a pull request
- _Now that you have the files, contribute!_

-* Open the files in your favorite editor
-* Start with small changes, try adding your name to contributors.html, improve css or html code, add a comment, etc.
-* In git, add and commit the files (this will depend on what git are you using, visual or console - read the docs or google around to refresh or if you didn't do the tutorial eariler)
-	* Be sure to add the correct files
-	* Be sure that the commit is a meaningful one - not a 'Added thing' or 'Bla bla bla' one.
-* Push them to your repository
-	* If you access now to your fork in GitHub, you should see your changes.
-But not in the original one - because this is YOUR fork!
-* To publish your changes and make them available to be added to the original repo, you need to create a PULL REQUEST
-	* A pull requests takes all your changes, compares them to the repor you want to add them, and creates a request to put them there
-	* If there are conflicts (Like, if you edited a line that was also edited in the original project) you can still create the pull request, but it cannot be merged until the conflicts are resolved
-	* In the *Pull Request* page, you need to select _where_ you want to add the changes, _from where_ you uploaded them.
-It could be in between your own work if you have different branches, but this time you need to compare between *forks*
-	* Once you have done this, click 'create Pull Request'.
-You will now able to see it in the original repository, inside 'Pull Request', and by clicking 'Pull Requests' in GitHub's header while you are logged in.
-* Once the Pull Request is done, the owned of the repo will get notified, and will check it.
-Owner can Approve, Delete, even suggest changes to the PR
-* With all this, you are all set to have your changes merged in the repository - and wait for it to be merged back to the master branch!

 ## Learning Resources